MohitGoel92/E-Signing-Loan-Prediction/README.md

 - Because the applicants arrived through a marketplace, we have access to their financial data before the onboarding process begins.
 This data includes personal information like age and the time employed, as well as other financial metrics.
 Our company utilises these financial data points to create risk scores based on many different risk factors.
 - In this case study, we are given the set of scores from algorithms built by the financial and engineering teams.
 Furthermore, the marketplace itself provides us with their own lead quality scores.
 We will leverage both sets of scores, as well as a small list of personal/financial features to predict if the user is likely to respond to our current onboarding process.

+## Understanding The Data

+## Conclusion

+Our model has given us an accuracy of around 63%.
+WIth this, we have an algorithm that can help predict whether or not a user will complete the e-signing step of the loan application.
+One way to leverage this model is to target those predicted to not reach the e-sign phase with customised onboarding.
+This means that when a lead arrives from the marketplace, they may receive a different onboarding experience based on how likely they are to finish the general onboarding process.
+This can help our company minimise how many people drop off from the funnel.
+This funnel of screens is as effective as we, as a company, build it.
+Therefore, user drop-off in this funnel falls entirely on our shoulders.
+So, with new onboarding screens built intentionally to lead users to finalise the loan application, we can attempt to get more than 40% of the predicted not to finish the process to complete the e-sign step.
+If we can do this, then we can drastically increase profits.
+Many lending companies provide hundreds of loans every day, gaining money from each one.
+As a result, if we can increase the number of loan takers, we are increasing profits with this model.
+Although simple models may not be perfect, they can surely indicate where/how the company's finite resources may be reallocated to improve profits.